Fietsersbond

 The Fietsersbond has 32,000 members, has more than 1500 active volunteers, is organised into 150 local branches across the country, and is organised from its national office at Utrecht which has 25 staff members.
-It is a member of the European Cyclists' Federation (ECF) and is a principal partner of the Dutch Cycling Embassy.
-It publishes a quarterly members' magazine called the Vogelvrije Fietser (literally "Free-as-a-bird Cyclist").
+It is a member of the European Cyclists' Federation (ECF) and through that the World Cycling Alliance and is a principal partner of the Dutch Cycling Embassy.
+It publishes a quarterly members' magazine called the Vogelvrije Fietser (a play of words meaning both "Free-as-a-bird Cyclist" and "Outlawed Cyclist").
 The organisation also conducts the Fietsstad (Cycling City) awards every few years where a Dutch town or city that has done extraordinarily well in improving and expanding its cycling infrastructure, is honoured.

 (Note that Flanders, the Dutch-speaking part of Belgium, has its own cyclists' union, also called the Fietsersbond.)